HowProgrammingWorks/Closure/README.md

-# Closure
-Function closures and storing data in function scope
+# Function closures and storing data in function scope